aarkebauer/dump1090plot/README.txt

 	On RasPi: navigate to localhost:8080
-	On computer (if connected to internet): navigate to [pi's ip address]:8080 To view the latest raw data: add /data.json to the end of the above addresses
+	On computer (if connected to internet): navigate to [pi's ip address]:8080 To view the latest raw data: add /data.json to the end of the above addresses Make sure when starting dump1090 on the Pi to use the --net command i.e. start with this command: ./dump1090 --interactive --net

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -